NTTRocco/testCursorCoding/README.md

   - 9092 (for local machine access)
   - 29092 (for inter-container access)
 - **Kafka UI**: Access the web interface at http://localhost:8080
+- **Kafka Message Viewer**: Access the web interface at http://localhost:5000

 ## Using Kafka